What would it take for Google to include in its index 100 billion pages?

-A recent patent application from Google estimates the web to contain around 200 billion pages, and guesses that the largest index from the major search engines hold around 6-8 billion pages.
-The document is Multiple index based information retrieval system, US Patent Application 20060106792, which was published May 18, 2006, and originally filed on January 25, 2005.
+A recent patent application from Google estimates the web to contain around 200 billion pages and guesses that the largest index from the major search engines hold around 6-8 billion pages.
+The document is Multiple index-based information retrieval system, US Patent Application 20060106792, which was published May 18, 2006, and originally filed on January 25, 2005.

-In addition to providing us with a rough estimate of the size of the web, and the amount of pages indexed by search engines, it also tries to answer the questions I asked at the top of this post.
+In addition to providing us with a rough estimate of the size of the web, and the number of pages indexed by search engines, it also tries to answer the questions I asked at the top of this post.

 The inventor listed in the patent filing is Anna Patterson, who has already built a search engine that holds more than 55 billion pages (The Internet Archive).
-Part of the process described in the document was the subject of a blog post here back in February – Move over pagerank: Google’s looking at phrases?
+Part of the process described in the document was the subject of a blog post here back in February – Move over PageRank: Google’s looking at phrases?

-This method would enable a Google to hold so many documents through the use of multiple indexes.
+This method would enable Google to hold so many documents through the use of multiple indexes.
 One with relevance information and likely a secondary, or supplemental index, with much less information.

 The information retrieval system described in the patent application would:

 - Comprehensively identify phrases in documents on the web,